rmolina/ifc-hlm/ifc_hlm/docs/model254.md

 - **Nonlinear routing:** Channel and hillslope fluxes are modeled with nonlinear storage–discharge relationships.
 - **Variable infiltration:** Infiltration capacity varies dynamically with soil saturation, storm intensity, and hillslope properties.

-This formulation provides a more physically realistic representation of runoff generation and streamflow hydrographs, especially for events with high rainfall intensity, steep slopes, or tile drainage influence.
+This formulation provides a representation of runoff generation and streamflow hydrographs routing, especially for events with high rainfall intensity.

 ---

 ## 3. Inputs

-- **Climate forcings (mm/hour):**
+- **Forcings :**
-  - **Precipitation** – rainfall rate applied to each hillslope.
+  - **Precipitation** – rainfall rate applied to each hillslope, in mm/hour
-  - **Evapotranspiration** – evapotranspiration rate reducing soil storage.
+  - **Evapotranspiration** – evapotranspiration rate, in mm/month.

 - **Hillslope / channel properties:**
-  - **Hillslope area (km²)** – contributing surface area draining into the channel.
+  - **Hillslope area** – contributing surface area draining into the channel, in square kilometers.
-  - **Channel accumulated drainage area (km²)** – total upstream area contributing to a channel link.
+  - **Channel accumulated drainage area** – total upstream area contributing to a channel link, in square kilometers.
-  - **Channel length (km)** – physical length of the channel link.
+  - **Channel length** – physical length of the channel link, in kilometers.

 - **Initial conditions:**
   - Soil moisture storage per hillslope (mm).